s-ol/mmm/root/articles/mmmfs/framework/text$markdown+sidenotes.md

 modularity
 ----------

-The *UNIX Philosophy* <mmm-link path="../references/unix"></mmm-link> describes the software design paradigm pioneered in the creation of the Unix operating system at the AT&T Bell Labs research center in the 1960s.
+The *UNIX Philosophy*<mmm-embed path="../references/unix" wrap="sidenote"></mmm-embed> describes the software design
+paradigm pioneered in the creation of the Unix operating system at the AT&T Bell Labs research center in the 1960s.
 The concepts are considered quite influental and are still notably applied in the Linux community.
 Many attempts at summaries exist, but the following includes the pieces that are especially relevant even today: